HathorNetwork/hathor-wallet-mobile/QA.md

     1. Send HTR to this wallet
         1. Wait 3-5 min
         1. You should receive a notification of new transaction without show amounts
+            > There is a new transaction in your wallet.
     1. Dismiss the notification
 1. **Send a token after turn on `Show amounts on notification` option**
     1. Turn on the `push-notification` feature toggle